bthate/botlib/README.rst

 ::

- $ sudo systemctl enable botd
+ $ systemctl enable botd
- $ sudo systemctl daemon-reload
+ $ systemctl daemon-reload

 Configure botd to connect to irc:

 ::

- $ sudo -u botd bctl cfg server=irc.freenode.net channel=#botlib nick=botd
+ $ bctl icfg server=irc.freenode.net channel=#botlib nick=botd

 Then restart the botd service.

 ::

- $ sudo service botd stop
+ $ service botd stop
- $ sudo service botd start
+ $ service botd start

 The bot should join your configured channel, if it doesn't look at /var/log/syslog for any debug messages.

-If you don't want botd to startup at boot, remove the service file:
+If you don't want botd to startup at boot, you can remove the service file:

 ::

- $ sudo rm /etc/systemd/system/botd.service
+ $ rm /etc/systemd/system/botd.service

 CONTACT
 =======

+"hope you enjoy my contribution back to society."

 you can contact me on IRC/freenode/#dunkbots or email me at bthate@dds.nl